-Our Extended Care Program Provides a Schedule that is structured and unstructured, informative and creative, active and quiet, indoor and outdoor.
-Please refer to the Extended Care Manual or contact the director for more details on the program.
+Champions Extended Care Program Provides a Schedule that is structured and unstructured, informative and creative, active and quiet, indoor and outdoor.
+Please refer to the Champions website or contact the Area Manager for more details on the program.

 7B Extracurricular Activities